cdjc/theoreST/nt_commentary/jude/verses11_15.rst

 There is always a danger that a person will usurp a position that the Lord has not given him.
 All this type of apostate think that they are God's gift to the church.

-He was disqualified from leadership under the first letter of John because he has no love for the brethren.
-1 John 3:11-24, 4:6-13.
-Also, refer John 13:15-16.
-A servant attitude is required for a person to hold a position in a local church.
-1 Peter 5:6.
+He was disqualified from leadership under the first letter of John because he has no love for the brethren. `1 John 3:11-24, 4:6-13`.
+Also, refer `John 13:15-16`.
+A servant attitude is required for a person to hold a position in a local church. `1 Peter 5:6`.
 If God wants you in a position He will raise you up, do not politic for votes.
 Satan's people tend to push for positions.
 If someone is pushing for a position it is usually a good indication that they should not get it.
 Recognise them, identify them and deal with them.

 Verse  12 - This describes apostates in the church or believers in a continuously carnal state.
 "To the heavenly calling they are strangers, hence their aim and object is to advance their own interests in this world."
 (Ironside, 1983, page 39).